Contact (law)

 In family law, contact, visitation and access are synonym terms that denotes the time that a child spends with the noncustodial parent, according to an agreed or court specified parenting schedule.
-The visitation term is not used in a shared parenting arrangement where the mother and father have joint physical custody.
+The visitation term is not used in a shared parenting arrangement where both parents have joint physical custody.

 Unsupervised visitation is the most common type, when the parent may take the child to his or her home or enjoy any outing with the child.
 In supervised visitation, another adult must be present, and there is sometimes a court order to occur at a predetermined supervised child contact centre.
 Virtual visitation uses video-conferencing technology to allow contact when a child lives far away from the parent.

 Concept

 In most jurisdictions the nature of a couple's relationship is established when a child is born to that relationship.
 In law, there may be differences in the consequences depending on whether the relationship is opposite-sex or same-sex, and whether it is in the form of a marriage, a civil union or registered partnership, or cohabitation without marriage.
 When one parent has sole custody of a child, there is usually court ordered contact/visitation with the non-custodial parent.
 The purpose is to ensure that the child can continue to maintain a relationship with both parents after divorce or separation, as well as in situations where the parents have never lived together.
 A common contact schedule is that the child spends every other weekend with the non-custodial parent, one weekday evening, certain holidays and a few weeks of summer vacation.

 Children are subject to the authority of their parents during the early years of their life, during what is termed their minority.
 States impose a range of incapacities until the children reach an age when they are deemed sufficiently mature to take responsibility for their own actions.
 Issues of access and custody interact and overlap, and represent all of the aspects of care and control that parents may exercise in relation to their children.
 The extent to which the courts have jurisdiction to regulate access will depend on the nature of the parents' relationship.
 In the event of the breakdown of the relationship between a minor child's parents, a court may define or modify a parent's access rights to the child within the context of proceedings for legal separation, annulment, divorce or child custody.
 Custody and access rights may be established in other manners, such as adoption or legal guardianship.
 In some cases a court may appoint a guardian ad litem appointed to represent any child's interests within the context of custody litigation.